 Let’s have a brief look at those privacy features.
 I said earlier in this review, if you live outside of the United States some features won’t be available to you.

 The first feature is blocking ad trackers, and this one’s available to everyone worldwide.
-Advertisers, social networks and data collection agencies make money by recording your online activity and selling your data to others, or use it to more effectively advertise to you directly.
+Advertisers, social networks, and data collection agencies make money by recording your online activity and selling your data to others, or using it to advertise to you directly.

 Blur actively blocks them.
 For each website you visit, the Blur toolbar button in the browser displays how many trackers it detected and blocked.

 The remaining privacy features work by masking your real personal details.
 Instead of providing your real email address, phone number and credit card number, Blur can provide you with an alternative every time.

 We’ll start with the one that works for all users around the world and won’t cost you any extra money: masked email.
 Instead of giving your real email addresses to web services you may not trust, Blur will generate a real, alternative one, and forward emails sent to that address to your real one temporarily or permanently.

 Masked phone numbers do the same thing with call forwarding.
 Blur will generate a “fake” but working phone number that will last as long or as short as you require.
 When anyone calls that number, the call will be forwarded to your real number.